T Coronae Borealis

-T Coronae Borealis, also named the Blaze Star, is a binary star and a recurrent nova about 3000 ly away in the constellation Corona Borealis.
-It was first discovered in outburst in 1866 by John Birmingham, though it had been observed earlier in quiescence as a 10th magnitude star.
+T Coronae Borealis is a binary star and a recurrent nova about 3000 ly away in the constellation Corona Borealis.
+Its apparent magnitude varies between 2.0 in outburst and 10.8 in quiescence, representing about a 3300-fold change in brightness.
+T Coronae Borealis is its variable-star designation and the name most frequently used in the astronomical literature, but it also has the official proper name Blaze Star.
+The system was first observed in outburst in 1866 by John Birmingham, but had been observed earlier in quiescence as an unremarkable 10th magnitude star.
 It may have been observed in 1217 and in 1787 as well.
-In February 1946, Michael Woodman, a 15-year-old schoolboy from Wales, observed a flare‐up, subsequently writing to the Astronomer Royal and leading to the theory that the star flares every 80 years, with the next nova expected to occur between 2024 and 2027.
+Its February 1946 flare-up was discovered independently by three observers: the Soviet amateur astronomer A. S. Kamenchuk, the 15-year-old schoolboy Michael Woodman from Wales, and the British variable star observer N. F. H. Knight.
+This led to the guess that the star flares every 80 years with the next nova outburst then predicted to occur before 2027.
+T Coronae Borealis enters solar conjunction in late November and becomes hidden by the Sun's glare for a few months.

 Nomenclature

-T Coronae Borealis (abbreviated T CrB or T Cor Bor) is the star's variable star designation.
-The nickname Blaze Star has been used since its outburst in 1866, and was officially approved by the IAU Working Group on Star Names on 22 September 2025.
+T Coronae Borealis (abbreviated T CrB or unofficially T Cor Bor) is the star's variable star designation and is its most commonly used name.
+It also has the Bright Star Catalogue designation HR 5958 and the Henry Draper Catalogue designation HD 143454.

+The proper name Blaze Star has been used since its outburst in 1866, and was officially approved by the IAU Working Group on Star Names on 22 September 2025.